 Colonel Hall contributed his performance to a similar golf technique that I developed during my seven years of research.
 The techniques Colonel Hall credited for his performance was how he integrated his thumbs and preset his wrists into his virtual golf swing, by synchronizing the elbows with his shoulders.
 Another technique Colonel Hall used was to bring the imaginary golf ball from the floor of his cell, up to his thumbs, like in tee-ball baseball swing sequence.

 Colonel Hall knew that if he felt the wrists set into the Lock position, he had set the wrists properly and established the golf swing correctly.
-I was able to confer with him my ESPY Golf Swing process in my book from this interview.
-Plus, he was especially interested in how I was using EVERLAST boxing gloves and the baseball swing sequence to preset the wrists in my golf swing.
+Especially Syncing/Presetting what I call the Palmer Tendon.
+This tendon is visible on the medial side of the golfer’s lower forearm shown below in the illustration.
+I was able to confer with Col. Hall my ESPY Golf Swing process in my book from this interview.
+Plus, Col. Hall was especially interested in how I was using EVERLAST boxing gloves and the baseball swing sequence to Sync/Preset the wrists in my golf swing.
 He was essentially using the same techniques, without mentally using a pair of boxing gloves.

 A person turning in such a grand performance at a PGA Pro-Am tournament after seven-and-a-half years of solitary confinement is remarkable.
 This supports the ability for the golfer to become their own golf swing coach.
 If you’d like to read his full story and my interview with Colonel Hall, please select this link: http://goo.gl/24lFvo

 To learn more about the ESPY Golf App purchase your copy of The ESPY Golf Swing Coach using the links below:

 My book can also be purchased at Edwin Watts Golf Store in Jackson, Mississippi.
 Phone No. 601-956-8784